 Conscious living is pretty much that – watching yourself like a movie, as often as you can.

-The mirror technique simply means, stop seeing the other person’s actions and instead start seeing your reactions.
-What arises within you whenever they act…..
+The tool simply suggests that we stop focusing so much on the other person’s actions and instead start seeing our reactions.

 In this way, you can use every interaction with another person as an opportunity to meet yourself with greater depth.

 How can you know your ability to forgive if someone doesn’t hurt you?

 How can you overcome your jealousy if you didn’t even experience it; if you didn’t share that kind of intimacy in the first place?

 None of this is to say that we justify truly toxic and unhealthy relationships.
 But many times, when we are internally unresolved from our past memories, our worldview also becomes tainted.
 We might make a situation mean much more than it really is.

 For instance, I experienced a deep sense of jealousy for a few days when I initially learned that my partner was surrounded by female coworkers all day, every day.
 If I had remained unconscious of this jealousy, I would start telling myself stories that my partner will cheat on me.
 But because I chose to work through my emotions, I realized that it was my own past insecurities that I had the opportunity to heal.